Magnetic-Field-Based Localization Using Spatial Field Variations: Signal Processing Principles, Models, and Challenges

 The use of the Earth’s magnetic field for localization and navigation dates back over a millennium to the introduction of the first compasses.
 However, it was not until about half a century ago that research on the use of spatial variations in the Earth's magnetic field for localization began~\cite{Goldenberg2006}.
 The main application areas were then aerospace and marine systems.
 With the introduction of miniaturized electronic magnetometers in the early 2000s and their subsequent integration into smartphones, the field of indoor localization for robots and humans using magnetic-field variations flourished.
-Here, the signal processing community has played and continues to play a crucial role by providing theoretically sound and efficient principles for modeling sensor measurements~\cite{sieblerLSH:2023} and the spatial variation in the magnetic field~\cite {angermannFDJR:2012}, as well as performing statistical inference to infer the parameters of these models~\cite{kokS:2018}.
+Here, the signal-processing community has played, and continues to play, a crucial role by providing theoretically sound and efficient principles for modeling sensor measurements~\cite{sieblerLSH:2023} and the spatial variation in the magnetic field~\cite {angermannFDJR:2012}, as well as for statistical inference of location and model parameters~\cite{kokS:2018}.

-Recently, driven by geopolitical concerns about jamming and spoofing of \acp{GNSS} and other radio-based localization technologies, there has been renewed interest in magnetic-field localization techniques for classical aerospace and marine systems, as well as various emerging autonomous systems.
-Magnetic field-based localization possesses the properties of being passive and thereby stealthy, and challenging to jam on a large scale since the field strength decays cubically with distance.
-This renewed interest in using magnetic field-based localization techniques as a complement to \acp{GNSS}-based localization, along with the emergence of affordable, power-efficient, and compact high-performance magnetometers based on quantum sensing technology, has created new research challenges and opportunities.
+Recently, driven by geopolitical concerns about jamming and spoofing of \acp{GNSS} and other radio-based localization technologies, there has been renewed interest in magnetic-field localization techniques for aerospace and marine systems, as well as various emerging autonomous systems.
+Magnetic field-based localization is passive and thereby stealthy, and challenging to jam on a large scale because the field strength decays cubically with distance in the far field.
+This renewed interest in using magnetic-field-based localization techniques as a complement to \ac{GNSS}-based localization, along with the emergence of affordable, power-efficient, and compact high-performance magnetometers based on quantum sensing technology, has created new research challenges and opportunities.

 The outline of the article is as follows.
 First, key technologies for localization based on spatial variations in the magnetic field are introduced from a Bayesian perspective.
 Subsequently, mathematical models of magnetic fields and magnetometers are introduced and used to define a parametric signal model framework.
 Thereafter, statistical inference for magnetic-field map learning and localization using the parametric signal model framework is discussed.
 The article concludes with a discussion on open research challenges and a technology outlook.